pro-boost/Panor-viewer/docs/CROSS_PLATFORM_BUILD.md

 # Cross-Platform Build Guide

-This document explains how to build the PrimeZone Advanced Panorama Viewer for different platforms (Windows, macOS, and Linux).
+This document explains how to build the Advanced Panorama Viewer for different platforms (Windows, macOS, and Linux).

 ## Overview